 Case filing numbers measured in the Polsinelli|TrBK Chapter 11 Distress Research Index have shown significant volatility since the benchmark period of the fourth quarter of 2010.
-During that period, the number of filings declined 12 times compared to the prior quarter, and increased 11 times compared to the prior quarter.
+During that period, the number of filings declined 13 times compared to the prior quarter and increased 14 times.
 The volume of declines far exceeded any increases in filings, however.
 The index is measured on a trailing four-quarter basis to smooth out this quarterly volatility and provide a better picture of long-term trends.
-The Chapter 11 Distress Research Index has declined 17 times compared to the prior quarter, and increased 6 times, reflecting the significant downward trend in general filing levels since 2010.
-However, the Chapter 11 Distress Research Index has increased 5 of the last 8 quarters, demonstrating that despite the current quarter drop, overall distress has trended upward over the last two years.
+The Chapter 11 Distress Research Index has declined 19 times compared to the prior quarter, and increased 8 times, reflecting the significant downward trend in general filing levels since 2010.